-Local SEO is the process of increasing a local business or a website’s search visibility within or close to its geographical area.
+Local SEO is a specific and specialized SEO process that increases the visibility of local businesses within or close to its geographical area.
 It’s used to boost the foot traffic or the brand awareness of a brick-and-mortar business or a business service operating within a certain geographical area.

 - What influences Local SEO, SEO Pack, and Map Ranking Factors?

 - Optimize local on-page content

 I. What influences local SEO, SEO Pack, and Map ranking factors?

 Before you begin thinking of doing local SEO, know what influences search engines like Google.
 Take for example the Google’s BERT algorithm, which allows Google to understand words in relation to other words around it.

 Whenever users make a query, search engines will show two types of results.
 Both of these are important to know because it will help you focus on the details that you need to produce for your key performance indicators (KPIs), along with the actual SEO.

 Three-pack local map– This refers to the search engine results page (SERP) feature that displays a map with pinned locations related to your query.
 It will also show three businesses with their name, address, and phone number (NAP data).

 Local organic listings – This type of result shows trusted organic search listings tied to the inquiry’s or user’s geographical location.
 This means Google’s algorithm has checked the results on the listings for authenticity, compliance, etc.

 Many factors can affect how high or low your business or website shows up on local SEO.
 Keep in mind this list of factors if you want to use organic listing on Google for your business: